ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 String getLastName();
 }
 {{</ labelled-highlight >}}
+What is the problem here?

+There are no getters and setters in Kotlin.
+You can not write something like ```override get() =...```.
+You should create private properties which obviously do not have generated getters and setters.
 {{< labelled-highlight lang="kotlin" filename="Participant.kt" >}}
 data class Participant(private val name: String, private val lastName: String) : Conference.ParticipantDetails {